If you’re fascinated by royal baby names, then the Grimaldi family tree is worth a closer look.

 GASPARD, GASPARE

 The -d ending is French; the -e, Italian.
-Either way this makes for an exotic spin on Jasper found among the Grimaldi royal family names over the ages.
+Either way this makes for an exotic spin on Jasper found on the Grimaldi family tree across the ages.

 GIROLAMO